An amazing thing happens to a mother's brain when she gives birth

 Life as you know it is about to get completely turned on its head.
 For the better, we'd argue – certainly for the most part.

-And while we all know that being pregnant and giving birth can change a women physical body, did you know massive changes are also happening on the inside – especially to your brain.
+And while we all know that being pregnant and giving birth can change a woman's physical body, did you know massive changes are also happening on the inside – especially to your brain.

 For instance, while we joke about "baby brain" – referring to the forgetfulness and fogging thinking during the last trimester of pregnancy or soon after giving birth that so many of us experience, did you know that it is actually proven that a woman's brain shrinks between four and eight percent during pregnancy?

-Yup, that's right, mama.
+Yup, that's right.
 No wonder you are feeling like you are losing your mind – because you actually are (at least a teeny, tiny bit of it).

 However, the good news is that this loss is only temporarily, and researchers think it simply has to do with our brains rearranging to get ready for the arrival of a baby.
 In fact, other studies have shown that long term, motherhood can actually improve brain activity.